Skip to main content

 Integrating Entra ID (OpenID Connect)

-The practical implication for developers is that there are multiple "gates" to consider:
+The practical implication for developers is that there are multiple "gates" to consider when implementing any protected resource:

-• Content gates (read/edit/publish rights on a content item)
+• Content gates - read/edit/publish rights on a specific content item

-Optimizely CMS includes a built-in system for assigning permissions to individual functions, managed under Config > Permissions to functions.
+Optimizely CMS includes a built-in system for assigning permissions to individual functions, managed under Config > Permissions to functions in the admin UI.

 Checking permissions programmatically